k262huan-uw/A3_Group6A_FinalGame/README.md

 At the end of each act, there is a debrief section which allows the player to learn more about CVD.

-# Setup and Interaction Instructions: How to run and play the game.
+# Setup and Interaction Instructions:

 As context you run a bubble tea counter for mochi monsters.
 Launch the game and click "Start Shift" to begin.